 "There are things you do to hang onto your youth, and then there are things you do to make it look like you've never grown up," says Frieman.
 You know what sentence has never been said by anyone ever?
-"Oh, that Tom is so cute when he says peepee, isn't he?"
+"Oh, that Tom is so cute when he says he has to go to the little boys' room, isn't he?"
 Even if your prostate is flaring up, you don't have the right to say this.

 "The answer to this question is none of your business," Pachter says.
 "The question should not be asked."
 Also, and we mean this in the most supportive, non-judgmental way possible, we're shocked you're still getting laid in your 40s.
 You know that every thought that pops into your brain isn't something you need to say out loud, right?

-It could be Lorde, or Miley Cyrus, or Demi Lovato, or Ariana Grande.
+It could be Lorde, or Miley Cyrus, or Ariana Grande.
 The point is, she's young enough to be your daughter.
-(No, seriously, crunch the numbers.
-One bad decision in your 20s and she could’ve been your bundle of joy.)
-“40 year-olds say this because they still believe that the 20-something in them would actually have a chance to sleep with said pop star," says Frieman.
-May we suggest instead one of these 30 beautiful woman over 40 who are aging in reverse?
+"40-year-olds say this because they still believe that the 20-something in them would actually have a chance to sleep with said pop star," says Frieman.

 There are many reasons you shouldn't be saying "phat."
 For one thing, it's just a way of loudly announcing, "I bought my first hip-hop record on cassette!"